DataStorytellingLab/visualize-social-patterns-census-api/visualize-social-patterns-census-api.md

   and the ‘[abundance
   agenda](https://www.simonandschuster.com/books/Abundance/Ezra-Klein/9781668023488)’,
-  political movements that argue for deregulating housing development through reforms to zoning and building codes.I’ll measure that by assessing new home construction.
+  political movements that argue for deregulating housing development through reforms to zoning and building codes.
+I’ll measure that by assessing new home construction.

 - Another approach focuses on [housing